backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray.md

 - *Segments*: each application/service will send them
 	- For *services that don't send their own segments like Amazon DynamoDB*, X-Ray uses subsegments to generate *inferred segments*
 - *Subsegments*: if you need **more details in your segment**
-	- Subsegments represent your application's view of a *downstream* call as a client.
+	- Subsegments represent your application's view of a **downstream call as a client**.
 - *Trace*: *segments collected together* to form an end-to-end trace
 - *Sampling*: decrease the *amount of requests sent to X-Ray*, reduce cost
 - *Annotations*: *Key Value pairs* used to **index traces** and use with *filters*